 UX Prototyping has come a long way over recent years.
-Traditionally, planning or prototyping for websites was done with or wireframes.
+Traditionally, planning or prototyping for websites was done with mock-ups or wireframes.
 Both will give you a good roadmap, but neither are interactive as more advanced methods that exist today.

 Prototyping itself isn’t a new concept.
 Inventors almost always create a prototype before the final product is launched.
 This gives the inventor, and testers, a chance to try the product in rough form and see what works and what doesn’t.
 They can then refine it until it’s ready for wide release.
 The same can be said for UX design.